CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.381: 02/03/2015

-New features:
+New features

   - Support for PostgreSQL

-Bug fixes:
+Bug fixes

   - Crash reading large databases

 ### 3.380: 01/31/2015

-New features:
+New features

   - Support for PostgreSQL

-Bug fixes:
+Bug fixes

   - Crash exporting large databases

 ### 3.376: 01/19/2015

-Bug fixes:
+Bug fixes

   - Time can be wrong on Android devices
   - Problem upgrading from 3.374

 ### 3.375: 01/12/2015

-Bug fixes:
+Bug fixes

   - New certificate signing doesn't work on Windows Mobile

 ### 3.374: 01/10/2015

-New features:
+New features

   - Date control tweaks
   - Aerial transect tweaks